Spot activity of LQ Hya from photometry between 1988 and 2011: Results

 The regular variations are most striking in the light curve mean $M$ which naturally follows the overall variation of the raw photometry (Fig. \ref{vdata}).
 The trend in the $M$ variations resembles what may turn out to be a regular activity cycle.
 There was a brightness minimum at 1989 and again around 2002.
 Between these two minima the mean brightness of the star increased with an amplitude of nearly 0.1 mag.
 After the 2002 minimum the mean brightness has climbed steadily towards a new maximum.

 The variations in $M$ could be explained with an activity cycle of approximately 13 years.
 However, the total length of observations only includes what seems to be one and a half cycles, so conclusively proving the existence of such a cycle, let alone accurately determining its length, remains unfeasible.
 Such considerations are rendered even harder due to the fact that the profiles of these two apparently separate cycles in $M$ are quite different.
 What may appear as cyclic behaviour in the light of the available data may turn out to be random variability in the future and vice versa.
+It should be noted, however, that both \citet{berdyugina2002magnetic} and \citet{olah2009multiple} included photometry of \object{LQ~Hya} in their papers going back to November 1982.
+This additional data shows that the mean brightness of the star was decreasing during the years preceding the start of our photometry and thus fits qualitatively to the idea of a 13 yr cycle.

+Also another possible short time scale cyclic pattern can be seen in the $M$ estimates, especially after 2005.
+These variations have had a period of around 2 years and amplitude around 0.02 mag.
+They may well have been responsible for the short 2.5 yr and 3.6 yr cycles reported by \citet{olah2009multiple}.

 The light curve amplitude $A$ has varied between 0.00 and 0.24 mag.
 The short-term variations are quite regular, but do not show any suggestive signs of cyclic behaviour.
 In particular, correlation between the independent $M$ and $A$ estimates is absent with the linear Pearson correlation coefficient being $r=0.10$.